 Formally named Joseph Robinette Biden III, Beau Biden is the son of President Joseph Biden.
 He joined the military in 2003 and served in the Iraq War.
 Biden became the 44th attorney general of Delaware and reportedly had his sights set on the Presidency.
 Unfortunately, Biden succumbed to brain cancer at the age of 46.

 As the chairman emeritus of Estée Lauder, Leonard Lauder used his skills and knowledge learned from his time spent at the University of Pennsylvania in the 1950s.
-Lauder worked with his brother to create UPenn's Joseph H. Lauder Institute as well.
+Lauder worked with his brother to create UPenn's Joseph H. Lauder Institute, as well.
 Along with his brother, Lauder is the heir to the Estée Lauder cosmetics fortune and has been the company's CEO since 1999.
-He is reportedly worth over $20 Billion, making him one of the wealthiest people in the world.
+He is reportedly worth over $20 billion, making him one of the wealthiest people in the world.

-Former CEO of Pepsi Co. and Apple, John Sculley, credits his professors at Wharton School of Business for influencing his career.
+Former CEO of PepsiCo. and Apple, John Sculley, credits his professors at the Wharton School of Business for influencing his career.
 Sculley graduated from the University of Pennsylvania in 1963 and has had a long and successful career at some of the most influential companies of the modern era.
 He was named Silicon Valley's top-paid executive in 1987 while earning over $10 million annually.

-The current CEO of Google Inc and Alphabet, Sundar Pichai, graduated from the Wharton School of Business in 2002 with a Master's degree in Business Administration.
-He started his career at Google in 2004 and quickly climbed the corporate ladder becoming Senior Vice President in 2012.
+The current CEO of Google Inc and Alphabet, Sundar Pichai, graduated from the Wharton School of Business in 2002 with a master's degree in business administration.
+He started his career at Google in 2004 and quickly climbed the corporate ladder, becoming Senior Vice President in 2012.
 Other popular tech companies tried to pursue Pichai to leave Google, but he eventually became the CEO in 2015.

-Known for her work on the hit TV show Murphy Brown, Candice Bergen has had plenty of success as an actor.
+Known for her work on the hit TV show “Murphy Brown,” Candice Bergen has had plenty of success as an actor.
 She is a five-time Primetime Emmy Awards winner and won a Golden Globe award twice.
-Bergen was also in the television drama Boston Legal and an Academy Award nominee for her work on the film Starting Over earlier in her career.
+Bergen was also in the television drama “Boston Legal” and was an Academy Award nominee for her work on the film “Starting Over” earlier in her career.
 Bergen dropped out of the university in 1965 to pursue modeling and was later awarded an honorary degree.

-Famous television host and journalist Maury Povich enjoyed a long career on American television.
-He hosted The Maury Povich Show from 1991 until 2022, which found success as a tabloid infotainment show.
+Famous television host and journalist Maury Povich enjoyed a long career in American television.
+He hosted “The Maury Povich Show” from 1991 until 2022, which found success as a tabloid infotainment show.
 He graduated from the University of Pennsylvania in 1962 with a degree in television journalism.

-Thrillist Media Group founder, Ben Lerer, is now the CEO of his digital media company.
+Thrillist Media Group founder Ben Lerer is now the CEO of his digital media company.
 Lerer graduated from the University of Pennsylvania in 2003 and created a widely known lifestyle publication for men.
 He comes from a family of founders with close family members who thought of the Huffington Post and The Dodo.
-Lerer is CEO of Group Nine, a holding company that is worth about $600 Million.
+Lerer is CEO of Group Nine, a holding company that is worth about $600 million.

 Take advantage of your own acceptance into the University of Pennsylvania and start your college career off on the right foot.
-Knowing the incredible tenacity, fame, and wealth of these notable alumni will help you find your own success.
+Knowing the incredible tenacity, fame, and wealth of these notable students will help you find your own success.